MBNA wrote to holders of the Emirates Skywards and Emirates Skywards Elite UK credit cards on Monday to tell them that they are closing on 21st July.

-Scenario 1: You want a card which still lets you earn Emirates Skywards miles at a decent rate
+Scenario 1: You want a card which still lets you earn Emirates Skywards miles

 The good news is that there are still ways to earn Emirates Skywards miles from a credit or charge card in the UK.
 The earning rate is OK too.

 The highest miles earning option is the Starwood Preferred Guest American Express credit card.
 You earn 3 points per £1 spent, and these convert at 3:1 into Emirates Skywards miles.
 If you convert in chunks of 60,000 points you get a 5,000 mile bonus, meaning that you are actually getting 1.25 Emirates miles per £1 spent.

 It isn’t as generous as the MBNA credit card, which gave a whopping 2 miles per £1 on the American Express element on the Elite card, but it isn’t bad.